Deep Cut Gardens

 1112 Dukes Pkwy.
 W., Hillsborough Township

 In 1893, American Tobacco Company President J.B.
 Duke turned more than 2,000 acres of land into a residential estate with stunning sculptures, huge buildings and ornate gardens flecked with fountains.
 Opened to the public in 2003, this natural sanctuary has 18 miles of walking and biking trails, plus an Orchid Range that offers a year-round tropical oasis.
 Make sure to swing by the Old Fountain and ruins of the never-completed mansion.
 Bikes are welcome, but the rideshare program is currently suspended due to COVID-19.
 While the buildings are closed until further notice, the trails are open and the cafe is available for outdoor dining Monday-Friday, from 9 am-4 pm.

 353 East Hanover Ave., Morris Twp.

-As the main headquarters for the Morris County Parks Commission will be reopening on a limited schedule.
-Monday-Friday, from noon to dusk, families can visit this 127-acre arboretum is a part of Patriots’ Path, a 35-mile stretch of hiking, biking and equestrian trails that run from East Hanover all the way to Washington Township.
+As of Monday, Aug.
+3, this main headquarters for the Morris County Parks Commission will be reopening on a limited schedule.
+Monday-Friday, from noon to dusk, families can visit this 127-acre arboretum.
+A part of Patriots’ Path, the arboretum has a 35-mile stretch of hiking, biking and equestrian trails that run from East Hanover all the way to Washington Township.
 The Getting to Know Us Stroll lasts 30 minutes and takes you through the Great Lawn (home to outdoor summer concerts), past the mansion and the rose gardens.
 Be sure to do some bird watching at the Belvedere, too.
 The self-guided tour ends near the Branching Out Garden, where the kids get their hands dirty during scheduled classes.

 274 Old Short Hills Rd., Short Hills